The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 The file system in a container is ephemeral, meaning that it goes away when the container goes away.
 You can write data to the file system, and the data is going to be there if the container needs to read it, but if for any reason you need to recycle your container and replace it with a new one, any data that the application saved to disk is going to be lost forever.

-But of course, this means that the data must be put somewhere outside of the application container.
+But of course, this means that the data must be put somewhere outside the application container.
 This is where the fantastic Docker ecosystem comes into play.
 The Docker Container Registry contains a large variety of container images.
 I have already told you about the Python container image, which I'm using as a base image for my Microblog container.
 In addition to that, Docker maintains images for many other languages, databases and other services in the Docker registry and if that isn't enough, the registry also allows companies to publish container images for their products, and also regular users like you or me to publish your own images.
 That means that the effort to install third party services is reduced to finding an appropriate image in the registry, and starting it with a docker run command with proper arguments.

-So what I'm going to do now is create two additional containers, one for a MySQL database, and another one for the Elasticsearch service, and then I'm going to make the command line that starts the Microblog container even longer with options that enable it to access these two new containers.
+So what I'm going to do now is create two additional containers, one for a MySQL database, and another one for the Elasticsearch service, and then I'm going to make the command line that starts the Microblog container even longer with options that enable it to communicate with these two new containers.

 Adding a MySQL Container